foreverfl/vscode/docs/remote/ssh-tutorial.md

 ### Debugging

-Set a breakpoint on line 10 of `app.js` by clicking in the gutter to the left of the line number or by putting the cursor on the line and pressing `kb(editor.debug.action.toggleBreakpoint)`.
+Set a breakpoint on line 10 of `app.js` by clicking in the gutter to the left of the line number or by putting the cursor on the line and pressing `F9`.
 The breakpoint will be displayed as a red circle.

 ![set breakpoint](images/ssh-tutorial/set-breakpoint.png)